mooncorn/learn-react/videos/README.md

 ### `VideoDetail`

-Embedding selected video and displays its description.
+Embeds selected video and displays its description.

 ### `VideoList`